mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

 This tests that the background subtraction works.

 1. Load in a run - the `Subtract BG` box should be checked in the UI table by default.
-This should generate a workspace with suffix `_bgsug` and the data should look like the background is flat and roughly zero on the plot using the default parameters (other columns in the UI table).
+This should generate a workspace with suffix `_bgsub` and the data should look like the background is flat and roughly zero on the plot using the default parameters (other columns in the UI table).

 2. Select the row in the table and check the `Inspect Background` button should now be enabled regardless of whether the `Subtract BG` box is checked.